Slovene Home Guard: Oaths of allegiance

+In both 1943, when the SD was established, and again in 1945, when the SD was merged into the newly-created Slovenian National Army (Slovenska Narodna Vojska SNV) by the National Committee for Slovenia, members took oaths to King Peter in support of the Kingdom of Yugoslavia.
+The oath taken by the members between February and April 1945, read as follows: "I swear to Almighty to be faithful to the Supreme Commander of the SNV, King Peter II, addicted and faithful with my whole soul, to the Slovene nation, to fight heroically for the Slovene nation and its allies, and for the Kingdom of Yugoslavia, that I never would betray the military banner, to obey and faithfully carry out orders, given by superior military authorities appointed by the National Committee for Slovenia, So help me God."

 On Hitler's birthday, 20 April 1944, members of the SD took an oath to fight together with the SS and German police under the leadership of the Führer, Adolf Hitler, against the Communist guerrillas and their allies.
 This meant that the SD had sworn an oath to fight against the Soviet Union and Western Allies.
-It is likely that the members of the SD took this oath under duress and had reservations about it, but the oath made them suspect from the perspective of the Western Allies.
+Members of the SD took this oath under duress and had reservations about it, but the oath made them suspect from the perspective of the Western Allies.
 The SD swore a second oath of allegiance on 30 January 1945, the anniversary of the Nazis coming to power.
-After the oath, the SD Inspector-General, Leon Rupnik, gave a viciously antisemitic speech to the SD troops, calling the Jews, "led by Satan himself", their main enemy, along with the Jews’ supporters, the Bolsheviks from the East and the "wealthy gangsters from the West" – all this fully reproduced in the main Slovene Catholic newspaper.
+After the oath, the SD Inspector-General, Leon Rupnik, gave a viciously antisemitic speech to the SD troops, calling the Jews, "led by Satan himself", their main enemy, along with the Jews' supporters, the Bolsheviks from the East and the "wealthy gangsters from the West" – all this fully reproduced in the main Slovene Catholic newspaper.
+The reason the Germans mandated this oath be given under duress is that it had caught a number of SD members spying on them and sending secret reports of German military movements to the British.